kernyan/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 4. Gradient strength (magnitude)
 5. Gradient angle

-The approach we used were convert input image into grayscale channel and activate only the pixels which correspond to the binary filters.
+The approach we used were convert input image into single channel and activate only the pixels which correspond to the binary filters.
 The resulting image is then compared with the input image and with other combinations of binary filters to determine which best isolates the left and right lane lines.
 We use "bitwise and" and "bitwise or" to combine more than one binary filters.

 See the following functions in utils.py
 1. `Sobel_Binary`